Fiacre (carriage): Origin

 The earliest use of the word in English is cited by the Oxford English Dictionary as from 1699 ("Fiacres or Hackneys, hung with Double Springs").
 The name is derived indirectly from Saint Fiacre; the Hôtel de Saint Fiacre in Paris rented carriages from about the middle of the seventeenth century.
 Saint Fiacre was adopted as the cab drivers' patron saint because of the association of his name with the carriage.

 In Paris

-In 1645, Nicholas Sauvage, a coachbuilder from Amiens, decided to set up a business in Paris hiring out horses and carriages by the hour.
+In 1645, Nicholas Sauvage, a coachbuilder from Amiens, started hiring out horses and carriages by the hour in Paris.
 He established himself in the Hôtel de Saint Fiacre and hired out his four-seater carriages at a rate of 10 sous an hour.
-Within twenty years, Sauvage's idea had developed into the first citywide public transport system: les carosses à 5 sous ("5-sou carriages").
-These 8-seater carriages, forerunners of the modern bus, were put into service on five "lines" between May and July 1662, but had disappeared from the streets of Paris by 1679, almost certainly because of the spiralling cost of fares.
+Within twenty years, Sauvage's idea had developed into the first citywide public-transport system: ("5-sou carriages").
+These 8-seater carriages, forerunners of the modern bus, went into service on five "lines" between May and July 1662, but had disappeared from the streets of Paris by 1679, almost certainly because of the spiralling cost of fares.